Explanation Bias is a Product: Revealing the Hidden Lexical and Position Preferences in Post-Hoc Feature Attribution: Experiments on Causal Relation Data

 \subsection{Data}

-The data is adapted from \citet{veldhuisetal}, and consists of annotated texts that contain causal relations used for system dynamics modelling.
-They stem from documents on climate change, putinism policy and traffic congestion \citep{sterman2003climatechange,mcfaul2020putin,sterman2000trafficcongestion}.
+The data is adapted from \citet{veldhuisetal}, and consists of annotated texts on causal relations used for system dynamics modelling.
+Topics include climate change, putinism policy and traffic congestion \citep[e.g.]{mcfaul2020putin}.
 We finetune the classifiers on alterations of these texts to i) emulate the repetition of causal signals in the same input and ii) to control for position bias compared to a baseline.
 For this, we first randomly sample sentence triples (900 for training, 100 for testing).
 We then construct input instances as permutations of these triples, with each triple resulting in 6 different orderings of the three different sentences (5400 for training, 600 for testing).
 Positive instances (50\% of the data) consist of concatenations of three different positive sentences (\texttt{+++}); the same logic applies to negative instances (\texttt{{-}{-}{-}}).
 The three sentences in \texttt{+++} represent causal occurrences at beginning-, middle- and end-of-text.
 We name this diagnostic dataset \texttt{causal}.
 The task is to predict a positive or negative class label for each \textit{instance}.
 We train and test on the perturbations so that the model should not learn that the dominant causal signals (each instance is expected to contain one) are tied to specific sentence positions.
-By only changing the order of the sentences (and not e.g. the syntactic structure) and keeping the tokens constant per permutation batch, we control for confounding factors that would arise from feeding different inputs.
+By only changing the order of the sentences (and not e.g.\ the syntactic structure) and keeping the tokens constant per permutation batch, we control for confounding factors that would arise from feeding different inputs.
 On average, positive sentences contain 24.6 words (6--60), negative 18.4 (1--57), while \texttt{+++} and \texttt{{-}{-}{-}} test instances contain 64.1 (22--128).
-Example inputs are given in Appendix \ref{sec:example_inputs}.
+We provide examples in \ref{sec:example_inputs}.